cisocrgroup/Resources/README.md

 ## Structure
 * `manuals` directory contains manuals for the Language Profiler for PoCoTo
-* `ocr-test-data` directory contains OCR data that can be used for PoCoTo
+* `ocrdataset` directory contains OCR test data that can be used for PoCoTo
 * `lexica` directory contains language resources for the Language Profiler